ceddy4395/seminar-presentation/PITCHME.md

 Note:
   - Summary of the introduction
-    - Why we want to look into music?
-    - Mention the 2 research questions?
+    - Recommender systems have become more and more popular since everything is going more and more online.
+A lot of these systems focus on metrics such as accuracy.
+Lately a lot of research has switched to a more social aspect, investigating the fairness of these systems.
+We want to therefore investigate the efforts that haver been made to combat unfairness in these recommender systems.
+Specifically with respect to demograpic biases and diversity.

-    - This paper is not so much computer science oriented
+    - This paper is not so much computer science oriented??

 ---